Melo (gastropod)

 Melo is a genus of extremely large sea snails, marine gastropod molluscs in the family Volutidae, the volutes.
 Because of their huge ovate shells, these snails are often known as "bailers" (the shells were sometimes used for bailing out canoes) or "melons" (because the shell resembles that fruit).

 Species in this genus sometimes produce large pearls.
 The image in the taxobox shows a group of these pearls with a shell of the species Melo melo.

+Description

+The large shell is subovate and ventricose.
+The spire is short.
+The apex is obtuse, papillary, persistent.
+The whorls are smooth.
+The body whorl is posteriorly coronated.
+The aperture is oblong and wide.
+The columella shows several oblique plaits, the anterior the largest.
+The outer lip is simple, acute and obliquely truncate in front.

 Species

-Species in the genus Melo include:
+The following species are recognised in the genus Melo: